The Sandusky and Maumee River Walleye Run

 The Maumee River Walleye Run

 The Maumee River walleye run is the more popular river to target spawning walleye.
-The walleye come into the river and spawn on the gravel in the fast water.
+Walleye come into the river and spawn on the gravel in the fast water.
 Anglers use floating jigs to catch the fish.
-This jig setup must have a single hook and not have an opening greater than 1/2 inch.
 Braid fishing line to a fluorocarbon leader is what most use.
 The light invisible leader is needed not only to catch more fish but to break off easily and not snag other lines.
+You can always use only mono, but there is a lot of stretch in mono and sometimes it is hard to detect bites.

 The Sandusky River Walleye Run